mhtattersall/mhtattersall/README.md

 # Hi there 👋 I'm Michael, welcome to my GitHub

 ## About Me 🚀 <a href="https://www.linkedin.com/in/michaelhtattersall/"><img align="center" width="24px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg"/></a> </br>
-I’m a **data scientist, architect and engineer** with a Master's degree in Data Science & Artificial Intelligence and I'm certified as a data engineer with MIT and AWS.
+I’m a **data scientist, architect and engineer** with a Master's degree in Data Science & Artificial Intelligence and I'm certified as a data engineer with MIT and as a data engineer associate with AWS.
 Please feel free to collaborate with me! </br></br>
 I'm also a **professional football administrator** with a FIFA Masters.
 I'm a former CEO of The National League in England and a former director of Professional Game Match Officials Limited.
 If you are a sports management student in need of some guidance please feel free to contact me! </br></br>
 How to reach me: mhtapple@gmail.com </br></br>